MarkhamLee/TwitterListener/README.md

 ## Real Time Twitter Streamer

+## UPDATE - June 4, 2023
+* Given [recent changes](https://developer.twitter.com/en) to Twitter's APIs free read access is no longer available, meaning you can only post a limited number of tweets per month and would need to upgrade to a paid tier in order to read incoming tweets.
+Additionally, there would likely need to be some tweaks required to connect to the new APIs as it stands to reason that they've made significant changes since I first created this repo about year or so ago.
+All that being said, I'm going to leave this repo up as it's still a good example of how to leverage Tweepy, in particular leveraging Tweepy in a solution where you have to override a lot of its methods to suit your needs.
+Meaning: no longer drag and drop into your solution or download and use immediately, but still usefull in the right circumstances.

 ### Listener(s) for gathering tweets and performing natural language processing in real time.

 I built the initial versions of this based on simple curiousity around performing natural language processing on tweets, and what started out as basic Twitter scraper that would grab a sampling of all tweets turned into something that could be used to track sentiment in real time, gather research data, etc.